snur206/reading-notes/301/class11notes.md

 # [Class 11 Reading Notes](https://github.com/snur206/reading-notes/blob/main/301/class11notes.md)

-This topic matters because it is introducing the topucs of nosql and sql.
+This topic matters because it is introducing the topics of nosql and sql.

 ## nosql vs sql